yousifnimah/Vue3-Lock-UI/readme.md

 - Title

-  to change the title of the overlay.
+  Change the title of the overlay.

   ```
   Type: String